AishaBaliyan/AishaBaliyan/README.md

+<h1>👋 Hi, my name is Aisha Baliyan </h1>
+🌀 About Me:
-<h1>👋 Hi, my name is Aisha Baliyan and I am a grade ten student at Sacred Heart High School who is passionate about the field of computer science!!</h1>
+I am a grade ten student at Sacred Heart High School who is passionate about the field of computer science!!

 Link [Here is youtube channel!!](https://www.youtube.com/@aishabaliyan3239)